 The Urban Hub of Montenegro, Podgorica

 If you’re looking for a real urban hub, Podgorica is the place to go!

 Montenegro’s capital city is regarded as a strange melting pot of all the cultural influences the country has been under throughout its history.
 It’s arguably a more beautiful city than Albania’s Tirana, and has lots on offer to history buffs.

 Intricate Ottoman-built mosques, as well as Soviet cement block houses and Western-looking cafes and storefronts cohabitate across Podgorica’s skyline and give it a fascinating sense of intrigue and mystique.
 Visit the 400-year old clock tower to get your history fix.

 Home to ancient monasteries, beaches and wildlife, the nearby Lake Skadar National Park is well worth a day-visit from the city too.

-Montenegro is known as Crna Gora in Montenegrin, meaning Black Mountain – and is very aptly named.
+Montenegro is known as Crna Gora in Montenegrin, meaning Black Mountain – and it’s very aptly named!

 Although the country is more famous for its beaches, Montenegro has a huge amount to offer to those with a heart for hiking.
 Some of the country’s best walks can be found in this fantastic book.

 Durmitor is the most significant mountain to mention.
 This spot is perfect for winter skiing and summer hiking.

 Durmitor also harbors the Durmitor National Park, a UNESCO World Heritage site with gorgeous glaciers, as well as Europe’s deepest gorges.